 Another successful use case of e-commerce chatbots is providing customers with personalized on-site search results.
 This way online retailers could increase conversion rate since the bot finds the right products for customers that suit their particular size and color.
 In addition, such chatbots improve the customer journey by making it smooth and short.
 Let`s check some examples.

 Image source: Bay Inc

 eBay, the leader of online retail, has a virtual shopping assistant called ShopBot.
-Its primary goal is to help customers in finding necessary items.
-The chatbot gathers the product details, including color, style, and fit, and suggests relevant articles.
-Another excellent feature of ShopBot is piloting a simple Facebook Messenger tool that reminds bidders 15 minutes before an auction listing is about to end.
-For that, the online shoppers remember to get in a last-minute bid.
+Its main goal is to help customers in finding necessary items.
+The chatbot gathers the product details, including color, style, and fit, and suggests relevant items.
+ShopBot's other great feature is piloting a simple Facebook Messenger tool that reminds bidders 15 minutes before an auction listing is about to end.
+For that, the online shoppers remember to get a last-minute bid in.

 Shopbot has become very popular among eBay customers.
 To be specific, customers are three times more likely to use the chatbot features than on-site search for finding products.
-On the other hand, Al chatbot learns from each interaction with a customer and improves the shopping experience.
+On the other hand, AI chatbot learns from each interaction with customers and improves the shopping experience.
 From a business perspective, Shopbot improves retention, engagement and drives conversions.

-This particular use case of e-commerce chatbots works great for the restaurants and coffee shops.
-By integrating Facebook Messenger chatbots, you can provide customers with a short and straightforward journey.
+This particular use case of e-commerce chatbots works great for restaurants and coffee shops.
+By integrating Facebook Messenger chatbots, you can provide customers with a short and simple journey.
 At the same time, Facebook chatbots, developed for order automation, could significantly increase sales and customer retention.

 Image source: Engadget

 Pizza Hut was the first company, which integrated an order automation chatbot not only with Facebook but also with Twitter messengers.